Flower farms see their Lunar New Year sales wilted by virus

 Flower farms see their Lunar New Year sales wilted by virusNew

 HONG KONG (AP) — The Lunar New Year holiday is usually a busy period for flower farms in Hong Kong, which gear up to sell plum blossoms, orchids and daffodils at flower markets during the festive season.
-But the pandemic and restrictions on such festive markets this year has taken a toll on many farms, who worry that they may be left with an oversupply of flowers.
+But the pandemic and restrictions on such festive markets this year has many farms worried that they may be left with an oversupply of flowers.
 Traditionally, Lunar New Year fairs – known as “flower markets” in Cantonese – are held before the holidays, with thousands of florists and festive goods vendors hawking their wares to the public.
-This year, the Hong Kong government will implement restrictions on such markets, which can only run at half-capacity and shortened business hours.
+This year, the Hong Kong government is restricting the markets to half-capacity with shorter business hours.